 A few days before the hearing, the prosecutor emailed Dominic Jr. To the prosecutor’s credit, the prosecutor dismissed the case!

-At Dominic F. Andriacchi, P.C., we are criminal defense lawyers and we help citizens accused of crimes.
+At Andriacchi Law, we are Marquette Michigan criminal defense lawyers and we help citizens accused of crimes throughout the Upper Peninsula and Michigan.
 We help people charged with everything from domestic violence to murder.
 We’ve represented clients in all Michigan courts, from district court to the Supreme Court.
 We can help you, too.
-If you or someone you know have been charged with a crime, give us a call right now at (906) 486-4457 or email us at andriacchilaw@gmail.com.
+If you or someone you know have been charged with a crime, give us a call right now at (906) 486-4457 or email us at [email protected].
 You need to act now so that you, or someone you know, doesn’t say the wrong thing or let important evidence disappear.